mitchlloyd/mitchlloyd.github.io/_posts/2015-11-01-still-programming-2.md

 of.
 There are teams that can produce software in a matter of weeks that another team could never create.

-This phenomenon has little to do with the intelligence, skill, or intrinsic motivations of the programmers involved.
+This phenomenon can't be explained by looking at the intelligence, skill, or intrinsic motivations of the programmers involved.
 I've been on projects where I was floored by what the team delivered and I've been on projects where the programmers had no way to help a project succeed.

 When companies work with cheap, offshore labor they create a situation where it